-With so many grades, wood species, colours, complicated specifications and choices of finish, choosing the right range for the best engineered wood flooring for your home can be a daunting task.
+With so many grades, wood species, colours, complicated specifications and choices of finish, choosing the right range for the best engineered flooring for your home can be a daunting task.
 Here at JFJ, our many years of experience in the wood flooring industry has taught us how to help customers quickly and effectively choose the board that best suits their needs judging by their tastes and their property.
 In this article, we’ve put together a top 5 tips to consider when purchasing engineered wood flooring.

 What makes for the best engineered wood flooring?